dstar55/100-words-design-patterns-java/patterns/gof/FactoryMethod.md

 /**
  *
- * Product interface defines the interface of objects the factory method creates *
+ * Product interface, defines the interface of the objects which factory method
+ * creates.
+ *
  */
 public interface Product {